abarbanell/abarbanell.github.io/_posts/2014-09-27-moving-my-blog-from-wordpress-to-jekyll-bootstrap.md

 just to get some experience how to handle the different formatting, the included image assets, etc.

 Later I plan to look at migration tools.
+(Edit: I looked at this and decided, with the small number of exiting posts, that a manual "copy & paste" migration is sufficient in my case)

 ## Themes